-Stories that go where the light doesn't reach.
+Stories that go where the light doesn't.

 Book cover for Death Ledger by J.A.
 Hartig.
 A ghostly woman's face appears reflected in a laptop screen displaying a handwritten document, against a dark background.